Arham4/runebot/README.md

 ## Features
 - Creation of a character, made by using any command.
 Your character is linked to your discord account.
-- A highscore system!
+- A highscore system (including the ability to toggle from guild-view to global-view)!
 ```
-r.rank [Optional: SKILL] [Optional: @USER] - gets the rank of a player in that certain skill or total level.
+r.rank [Optional: "global"] [Optional: SKILL] [Optional: @USER] - gets the rank of a player in that certain skill or total level.
-r.highscore | r.ranks [Optional: SKILL] - gets the top 10 players for a certain skill or total level.
+r.highscore | r.ranks [Optional: "global"] [Optional: SKILL] - gets the top 10 players for a certain skill or total level.
 ```
 - An items system, including a command to check items you currently own (and the ability to check other players' too!).
 ```